 In November 2017, the Town Board purchased the former golf course known as Shadow Pines, which added 212± acres to the Town's inventory of properties and limits future development rights by restricting future residential development.
-The Shadow Pines Conceptual Master Plan and Shadow Pines Conceptual Master Plan Report provided a mapping resource and a narrative of possible future uses on the lands.
-The future development of this property presents exciting opportunities for the Town to provide a broad range of uses for all types of visitors.
+The Shadow Pines Conceptual Master Plan and Shadow Pines Conceptual Master Plan Report provided a mapping resource and a narrative of possible future uses on the lands with a focus on ecreational resources and open space preservation.
+This property presents exciting opportunities for the Town to provide a broad range of uses for all types of visitors.

-Over the next decade, the Town will use appropriate planning tools and will continue to monitor market conditions to ensure that additional growth positively contributes to the fiscal health of the Town.
+Over the next decade, the Town will use appropriate planning tools and will continue to monitor market conditions to ensure that additional growth positively contributes to the fiscal health of the Town while maintaining community character.
 As Penfield continues to grow, it is imperative that the Town balances residential growth and open space preservation with commercial and industrial developments to help alleviate the tax burden for its residents.